dwarvesf/playground/Blockchain/Plonky2.md

 - Sharding: Sharding is a method of distributing data across many different nodes to reduce the load on each node and increase transaction processing speed.
 However, Sharding also faces many challenges in terms of security and compatibility with other systems.
 - Sidechain: Sidechain is a technology that allows the creation of sub-blockchains to process different transactions.
 These sub-blockchains are linked to the main blockchain and can offload the main blockchain.
 However, linking between the secondary blockchains and the main blockchain can cause some security issues.

-### Comparison between Plonky2 and other technologies in improving the performance and scalability of the blockchain system:
+### Comparison between Plonky2 and other technologies in improving the performance and scalability of the blockchain system
 - Plonky2 vs. SegWit: SegWit (Segregated Witness) is a solution used on the Bitcoin network to reduce transaction size and increase processing speed.
 However, SegWit cannot solve the problems related to network scalability.
 Meanwhile, Plonky2 uses a number of different techniques such as Merkle tree and non-interactive attestation to reduce blockchain size and speed up transaction processing, while improving the scalability of the system.
 - Plonky2 vs. Lightning Network: Lightning Network is a technology used to reduce costs and speed up transaction processing on the Bitcoin network.
 However, Lightning Network cannot solve the problem of network scalability.
 Meanwhile, Plonky2 reduces the blockchain size and increases transaction processing speed without compromising the safety and security of the system, while improving the scalability of the network.
 - Plonky2 vs. Sharding: Sharding is a solution used to improve the scalability of the blockchain system by dividing the blockchain into parts and processing them independently.
 However, Sharding has limitations on the safety and security of the system.
 Meanwhile, Plonky2 helps to reduce blockchain size and speed up transaction processing without affecting the safety and security of the system.